USTQEHub/iSkript/README.md

 - Generate POM classes for JAVA/C#/Python languages
 - Generate POM for Web and Mobile (Web & Native)
 - Enable Self-Healing for any Test Automation frameworks using *.sky file
+- Support for Windows, Linux and Mac Operating systems

 # Developed by UST Quality Engineering
 For more details, email to : assurance@ust.com